WHAT TYPES OF BURGLAR ALARMS ARE AVAILABLE?

 The most common type of a burglar alarm is the 'Bells only' alarm.
 Should one of the connected sensors be triggered, the alarm will emit a high-volume noise with the objective of warding off possible intruders and notifying nearby neighbours and passers-by, but a "bells-only" alarm is not monitored meaning that it solely relies on the noise to scare off intruders.

 As such, it provides the bare minimum levels of protection for your home.
 That is why a monitored alarm is always the advised route.
 Keep in mind that Police do not respond to ‘bells only’ alarms, but only if a neighbour calls and reports that an actual break in is taking place.

-Fact: Did you know that a burglar alarm siren must stop ringing 20 minutes due to the laws regarding noise pollution?
-(Banham new systems are set to 15 minutes to comply with the industry standards)
+Fact: Did you know that a burglar alarm siren must stop ringing after 15 minutes due to the laws regarding noise pollution?

 A monitored burglar alarm is the optimal solution that will provide the highest possible levels of security for your property.
 At Banham, you will find varying monitoring contract plans depending on your needs, ranging from just keyholder response to full Police response and even panic alarm buttons.

 The concept behind a monitored alarm is that your system is connected to an ARC (Alarm Receiving Centre) which is manned by highly trained ARC operators who are checking and verifying every alarm signal they receive and then taking the necessary actions like notifying the nominated keyholders, the property owner and even the Police depending on the selected monitoring plan.